phiratio/bms/README.md

 ## Deployment ##

-- Full deployment example using Terraform can be found in [terraform](./terraform) folder
+- Full Terraform deployment example can be found in [terraform](./terraform) folder
 - Example of deploying using [docker compose](./docker-compose.yml)
   - If necessary add entries to `.env.production`
   - `yarn run production:docker:build` - build frontend and backend